Work with catalogs

 - Are the catalog's fields and data structures as simple as possible?

 - Should you offload abstract data types (such as images and files) to the media management system (even though Optimizely Commerce can store them)?

 - Are you using solid naming conventions when defining meta-classes and meta-fields?

-Many e-commerce applications for Optimizely Customized Commerce and Optimizely Configured Commerce require integration across a variety of systems,.
+Nearly all e-commerce applications for Customized Commerce and Optimizely Configured Commerce require integration across a variety of systems, and you should understand these.
 Not all e-commerce implementations require integration.
-However, data is increasingly being shared with internally managed systems and external providers.
+But, in the rapidly changing world of e-commerce, data is increasingly being shared, not only with internally managed systems, but a variety of external providers.
 The following are examples of typical system integrations.

 - Marketing automation and email marketing

 Think carefully about the data you need.
 Migrating your product catalog to a new system may give you support for e-commerce and reporting features that you currently do not have.
 These features normally require data that is needed but non-existent in your current system.
 Plan the data you need to support your site, reporting, marketing, and merchandising and to ensure all requirements are met.

 Catalog entries are the products, variants, bundles, and packages in the catalog.
 Custom types can be derived from all of these to map to different product types to store their respective characteristics.
 For example, a shoe could have fields for lining and sole materials, while a scarf would have only one field for material, and something completely different, like a wine, would have vintage and country of origin fields.

 For each product type, there is often an SKU type, adding the characteristics that vary between product variants, such as a shoe variant with a size field, and a scarf variant with a color field.